 We hope you check out all 12 of our guided meditations for beginners and find the one works best for you.
 Even if you don’t feel like you are getting it quite yet, remember there is no right or wrong, only what is in this moment.
 Honour yourself for just starting where you are.
 Namaste!

 You Might Also Enjoy:

 Would you like to inspire others?
-Share this on Pinterest
+Share this list of guided meditation for beginners on Pinterest